-The Board is supported by the Audit Committee, which comprises Mr. Le Page (Chair) and Mr. Le Marquand, to enable a greater understanding of the issues facing the Group.
-The Chairman and Mr. Turner are entitled to attend meetings upon the invitation of the Committee Chairman, and usually do so.
+The Board is supported by the Audit Committee, which comprises Mr. Le Page (Chair), Mrs. Mason and Mr. Le Marquand, to enable a greater understanding of the issues facing the Group.
+Mr. Turner is entitled to attend meetings upon the invitation of the Committee Chairman, and usually do so.
 The Board has considered the composition of the Committee and is satisfied that the Members have sufficient skills and relevant expertise.